TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start.md

 ## Advanced

-If you have completed your trial or wish a more detailed proof of concept of Tyk's key components and capabilities then visit this [page](https://tyk.io/customer-engineering/poc/technical-guide/) to find out more.
+If you have completed your trial or would like a further detailed proof of concept of Tyk's key components and capabilities, then visit this [page](https://tyk.io/customer-engineering/poc/technical-guide/) to find out more.